 Tesla’s three China market objectives

 Tesla had three objectives when entering the Chinese market.
-Firstly, to expand its share in the world’s largest electric vehicle market.
-Secondly, to stay independent of China’s requirement for foreign automakers to forge joint ventures with Chinese manufacturers.
+Firstly, to expand its share in the world’s largest EV market.
+Secondly, to stay independent of China’s requirement for foreign automakers to create joint ventures with Chinese manufacturers.
 And thirdly, to protect its intellectual property built into its growing lineup of EVs.

-For Tesla, the act of investing into China was a major turning point for the company.
-Tesla made history by becoming the first foreign car factory approved to operate fully independently while still retaining 100 percent ownership in China.
-Given that China has recently amended its Foreign Investment Law, Tesla no longer needs to face concerns regarding “forced technology (IP) transfers” of its patents.
-This arrangement is something that auto-makers such as Mercedes-Benz, BMW, Ford, Toyota and other international carmakers have been requesting for years.
+For Tesla, investing in China was a major turning point.
+Tesla became the first foreign car manufacturer approved to operate fully independently while still retaining 100 percent ownership in China.
+Given that China amended its Foreign Investment Law in 2020, Tesla does not need to face concerns regarding “forced technology (IP) transfers” of its patents.
+This arrangement was something that auto-makers such as Mercedes-Benz, BMW, Ford, Toyota and other international carmakers have been requesting for years.

 Tesla’s Fit in China

 China is an important market for the automotive industry, particularly for EVs, due to its vast consumer market and strong central financial system.
-China is Tesla’s second-biggest market, and selling high volumes of EVs in China is a large part of the automaker’s business plan.
-For Tesla, the advantages of coming to China are widely apparent and fit well with its business model.
+China is Tesla’s second biggest market and selling high volumes of EVs in China is a large part of Tesla’s business plan.

-Tesla China grew significantly in 2020 and beyond due to having local production capabilities after completing its Gigafactory in Shanghai in late 2019.
+Tesla in China grew significantly past 2020 after completing its Gigafactory in Shanghai in late 2019.
 This is beneficial to the company for two reasons.
 Firstly, because production in China spares Tesla from import tariffs on finished vehicles, and secondly, its locally made cars qualify for government subsidies.
 Because China is an important supplier of automotive parts for the global industry as well as a hotbed for electric mobility and smart grids, it has been the perfect place for Tesla.